Lingfield, Surrey: History

 On the creation of Surrey County Council in the late 19th century, the civil parish's responsibilities became somewhat lessened but its area was approximately the same as in the medieval period, 36.8 km2 and it was this size which led to the decision to make Lingfield a post town across an even larger area.

 With the backing of the Women's Farm and Garden Union, Louisa Wilkins and Katherine Courtauld established a cooperative set of small holdings in 1920 on Wire Mill Lane in Lingfield.
 Surrey County Council created small holdings for over 250 servicemen in Surrey.
 It was the small holdings at Lingfield that provided small holdings for women.
 The initial funders included Margaret Ashton and Sydney Renee Courtauld and the experiment lasted until the 1930s.

 Landmarks

 The Church of St. Peter and St. Paul was rebuilt in 1431, although the original 14th-century tower remains.
-Its collection of brasses and monuments are amongst the finest in England, including the impressive tomb of Reginald de Cobham, 1st Baron Cobham.
+Its collection of monumental brasses and monuments are amongst the finest in England, including the impressive tomb of Reginald de Cobham, 1st Baron Cobham.
 There had been a church on the site for some centuries before the 14th-century building.
 Listed at Grade I, the highest category of architectural listing, the church is among a low percentage to have this status in the country.

 The area around the church has been designated a conservation area as it has many early preserved buildings from the 16th to 18th centuries.
 In the main street, there is a cross and village cage.
 Unusually highly listed buildings merit mention below.